Not long ago, I got a cold. You know the drill, first the creepy feeling all

 Although herbal medicine is usually considered an alternative medicine, it's worth understanding that plant- and fungi-based treatments are actually the basis of the modern pharmaceutical industry.
 Virtually all medications are made of chemicals found first in plants and fungi being used by traditional indigenous healers.

-And the use of plants as meds goes way back before humans even existed: biologists have found that many, many other animals use herbal medications.
+And the use of plants as meds goes way back before humans even existed: biologists have found that many other animals use herbal medications.
 Here's an example of insect-invented predator repellant that will astound you: some fruit flies eat rotten, fermented fruit only to repel fatal, parasitic wasps.
 Tipsy flies are quick death to tea-totaling, bodily fluid-sucking wasps.
 It's a super-effective repellent.
 Mama fruit flies will even lay eggs in alcoholic fruit, but only when the deadly wasps loom.
 These kinds of behaviors are being observed throughout the animal kingdom.

 So, naturally all human cultures have herbal medicine knowledge passed down from generation to generation.
 Although our ancestors may have lacked those big double-blind studies, before the scientific method people used experimentation, logic, and observation to learn about plants.
 These simple practices applied over and over for thousands of years resulted in a body of knowledge that has kept the human race alive until now.

 Chinese medicine is a great example.
-Hillary Thing, one of the Hudson Valley's most prominent herbalists, explained to me that Chinese medicine is a rigorous tradition of medical learning has been unbroken from antiquity to today.
+Hillary Thing, one of the Hudson Valley's most prominent herbalists, explained to me that Chinese medicine is a rigorous tradition of medical learning that has been unbroken from antiquity to today.
 In the west, by contrast, our medical progress has been disrupted a number of times, like by the fall of the Roman Empire and the witch hunts of the Middle Ages, during which it's estimated that 40,000 to 100,000 people, most of whom were actually traditional healers, were executed.
 And of course, the most recent break has been in the modern age.
 Nevertheless, much traditional knowledge has endured.

 Barbara Fornal, another knowledgeable Hudson Valley herbalist, focuses on plants that are local and wild.
 Barbara's got a background in biology, many years teaching science, and 25 years developing her practice, which incorporates modern developments as well as ancient traditions from around the world.
 Barbara points out that, sometimes astoundingly, the plants we need to heal ourselves are growing happily right outside our door.
 Only knowledge is needed to unlock their healing properties.